What is Slow Food?

 We believe the food we eat should taste good; it should be produced in a clean way that does not harm the environment, animal welfare, or human health; and its producers should receive fair compensation for their work.
 For more information about the Slow Food movement, visit the Slow Food USA website.

-We are very fortunate this year in having three Slow Food Greater Olympia members selected to represent us at larger Slow Food events.
-Our members John Adams, Sound Fresh Clams and Oysters (sellers of the Olympia Oyster at the Olympia Farmer’s Market) and Rachel Floyd, School Garden Coordinator (AmeriCorps) at the Thurston County Food Bank were selected as US delegates to Terra Madre (this October in Italy).
-You can help bring their voices to the world wide gathering to present the breadth of the country’s food traditions and movement success stories as well as their capacity to take the new lessons, ideas and relationships back to the challenges still to be met at home.
+We were very fortunate in 2014 to have three Slow Food Greater Olympia members selected to represent us at larger Slow Food events.
+Our members John Adams, Sound Fresh Clams and Oysters (sellers of the Olympia Oyster at the Olympia Farmer’s Market) and Rachel Floyd, School Garden Coordinator (AmeriCorps) at the Thurston County Food Bank were selected as US delegates to Terra Madre (October in Italy).
 In addition, Greater Olympia member Joel Hansen was one of 100 farmers, butchers, cooks, and food policy experts selected to meet in Denver to address how to herd meat production toward the good, clean, and fair goals of Slow Food.
 Learn about Slow Meat at http://www.slowfoodusa.org/slow-meat

 Board member Celeste Wade asked the folks at the Commons to set aside an educational garden space for Slow Food near the sidewalk in this quarter of a block in downtown Olympia right behind the library (Corner of 9th & Adams).
 The plan is to grow Ark of Taste foods, great tasting foods we need to grow and eat to assure that the seeds/roots will last into the nuture, and provide educational signage.
 Celeste is looking for helpers with this garden and the signage as well as a coordinator to keep us volunteers working together.